 11.55.1.5.2.6.2 Threshold-based reporting phase

-Threshold-based reporting is optional and shall be present in a TB sensing measurement exchange for measurement sessions established with the CSI Variation Threshold field in the TB Sensing Specific subelement set to a value in the range of 0 to 10.
+Implementation of threshold-based reporting is optional.
+If implemented, the threshold-based reporting shall be only present in TB sensing measurement exchanges for the measurement session established with the CSI Variation Threshold field in the TB Sensing Specific subelement set to a value in the range of 0 to 10 as part of the Sensing Measurement Request frame (#3059, #3180).

-A sensing initiator may implement the threshold-based reporting for the purpose of finding out the sensing responder(s) with their CSI variation values greater than or equal to the CSI variation threshold values assigned to them in the corresponding Sensing Measurement Request frame(s), and then transmit a Sensing Reporting Trigger frame to obtain Sensing Measurement Report frame(s) containing the measurement result(s) from those sensing responder(s) .

-Threshold-based reporting phase shall include a CSI variation reporting sub-phase and may additionally include a measurement reporting sub-phase.
-Only the sensing responders that report their CSI variation value greater than or equal to the CSI variation threshold assigned to them participate in the measurement reporting sub-phase.
+Threshold-based reporting allows the sensing initiator to find out the sensing responder(s) with their CSI variation values greater than or equal to the CSI variation threshold values assigned to them in the corresponding Sensing Measurement Request frame(s), and then allows the sensing initiator to transmit a Sensing Reporting Trigger frame to obtain the Sensing Measurement Report frame(s) containing the measurement result(s) from those sensing responder(s) (#3060, #3181).
+This procedure enables the sensing initiator to get the feedback(s) only corresponding to large CSI variation(s) to reduce the overhead of regular feedback(s) in a basic reporting phase. (#3064)Threshold-based reporting phase includes a CSI variation reporting sub-phase and might additionally include a measurement reporting sub-phase (#3061).
+Only the sensing responders that report their CSI variation value greater than or equal to their assigned CSI variation threshold may participate in the measurement reporting sub-phase. (#3182)

 Only the sensing responders that report their CSI variation value greater than or equal to their assigned CSI variation threshold may participate in the measurement reporting sub-phase.

-The CSI variation value determined by a sensing responder indicates the quantified difference between the current measured CSI and the latest reported CSI at the sensing responder if the Sensing Measurement Report frame of the sensing responder corresponds to the SI2SR NDP in the current sensing measurement exchange (Case A); and indicates the quantified difference between the measured CSI of the previous sensing measurement exchange and the latest reported CSI, if the Sensing Measurement Report frame of the sensing responder corresponds to the SI2SR NDP in the previous sensing measurement exchange (Case B).
+The CSI variation value determined by a sensing responder indicates the quantified difference between the current measured CSI and the latest reported CSI at the sensing responder if the Sensing Measurement Report frame of the sensing responder sent in the CSI Variation reporting sub-phase corresponds to the SI2SR NDP in the current sensing measurement exchange (Case A); and indicates the quantified difference between the measured CSI of the previous sensing measurement exchange and the latest reported CSI, if the Sensing Measurement Report frame of the sensing responder sent in the CSI Variation reporting sub-phase corresponds to the SI2SR NDP in the previous sensing measurement exchange (Case B).
 In the threshold-based reporting, a sensing responder shall be either in Case A or in Case B consistently throughout all the subsequent TB sensing measurement exchanges corresponding to the same sensing measurement session.
+The Measurement Exchange IDs indicated by a responder in its Sensing Measurement Report frames in both the CSI Variation reporting sub-phase and the measurement reporting sub-phase of the same sensing measurement exchange shall correspond to either the current sensing measurement exchange or the previous sensing measurement exchange, and shall be the same. (#3134)

-The selection method of the CSI variation value by the sensing responder is implementation specific, but the following apply:
+The quantization method of the CSI variation at the sensing responder is implementation specific, but the following apply: (#3067)

 — The CSI variation value shall be within the closed interval [0, 1].

-— A larger CSI variation value shall reflect a larger CSI variation.
+— A larger CSI variation value shall reflect a larger difference between the measured CSI and the latest reported CSI. (#3364)

 — A CSI variation value equal to 0 should indicate that the CSI variation is smaller than an implementation-dependent reference value.